 Meeting of Cultural Ministers (2018) Research Overview: Arts and Disability in Australia.
+Available on the Office for the Arts' website at: arts.gov.au.

 National Advocates for Arts Education (2019) Evidence and research.
+Available on the National Advocates for Arts Education's website at: naae.org.au.